OkomoJacob/webChat/README.md

-# webChat
+# MERN Powered Web Chat App
-A full-stack MERN chat application
+A full-stack MERN chat application that enables authenticated user to add, view, comment & like posts. they can as well add/remove friends.

 ## Server
 - This entails the server configuration & set up.